New Buy to Let Lender from May 2023

 - 95% LTV buy to let

-Ideal for purchases and cash out remortgages to raise capital for more properties.
-No brokers fees.
+It is ideal for purchases and cash-out remortgages to raise capital for more properties.
+There are no broker fees.

-The main drawback with high loan to value buy to let mortgages like 90% and 95% is there are much fewer lenders and the lenders around have slightly higher rates.
+The main drawback of high loan-to-value buy-to-let mortgages like 90% and 95% is that there are much fewer lenders, and the available lenders have slightly higher rates.

-But if your property has a good rental income it will allow you to buy the property with the minimum of cash down and increase the size of your portfolio.
-Interest rates are currently very low and should stay low for the foreseeable future.
-The Bank of England might start to increase rates a little bit at a very slow pace, but if they do, it’s likely as a result of the UK economy improving.
+However, if your property has an excellent rental income, it will allow you to buy the property with the minimum amount of cash down and increase the size of your portfolio.
+Interest rates are currently meagre and should stay low for the foreseeable future.
+The Bank of England might start to raise rates slightly at a languid pace, but if they do, it’s likely due to the UK economy improving.
 In that case, the rents will likely rise.

-When you have a portfolio of properties with one lender, some of which have a very low loan to value, the lender may have an open facility with the borrower where they have an open line of credit where they can buy properties with 100% loan to value.
+When you have a portfolio of properties with one lender, some of which have very low loan-to-value, the lender may have an open facility with the borrower, an open line of credit where they can buy properties with 100% loan-to-value.

 Lenders in our panel: